Aaron Judge Player Props: Yankees vs. Giants

 Aaron Judge At The Plate (2022)

-- Among qualified hitters in MLB play last season, he ranked fifth in batting average, first in on-base percentage, and first in slugging.
+- Among the qualifying hitters in MLB play last season, his batting average ranked fifth, his on-base percentage ranked first, and he was first in the league in slugging.

 - He came around to score 93 times in 166 games (56.0%) last season, including 40 occasions when he scored more than once (24.1%).